atav928/aquasec-api/README.md

 * added ability to retrieve CIS bench reports directly without the need to run mulitple calls.
 * Fixed issue with _"get_all"_ where it would go into an infinant loop since the count return did not always match the results.
 * Provides direct ability to call on all reports or individual reports.
+* Fixed issue where passing api_key or api_secret when creating an API Object would not properly create the WorkloadAuth.

 ### v0.0.1